SmileiPIC/Smilei/doc/Sphinx/implementation.rst

 --------------------------------------------------------------------------------

+IV.
 Data structures and main classes
 =======================================

 This section describes the main classes and the tree-like smilei data structure.